basharatali122/devTinder/homework.md

 -API - Feed API - GET/feed - get all users from  the database
 -API - Get user by ID
 -Create a Delete user api

+-Explore schematype options from the documentaion
+-add required , unique, lowercase, min ,max, minlength,trim -Add default
+-Create a validate function for gender
+-Improve the DB shecma put all appropiate validation on each field in schema
+- Add timeStamps to the userSchema